 Research Interests: How higher level brain functions, like cognitive control/executive function, can be influenced and perturbed by pathology, normal aging, and one’s external environment.

 Taylor graduated from San Francisco State University magna cum laude with a BA in Psychology and a BA in Comparative World Literature.
 She was also the founding Lab Manager of the Action and Consciousness Laboratory at SFSU.
 Her work in this lab, mainly focused on how motor control is influenced by cognitive conflict.
 After graduating, she worked as a Research Coordinator at UCSF Memory and Aging Center--working primarily on a longitudinal study tracking cognitive decline in healthy aging.
 She subsequently worked in the Executive Lab at the University of Utah examining how motor and affective processes alter as a result of pathology and/or environmental perturbation.
 Taylor then completed her masters degree under the mentorship of Dr. David Johnson.
 In her masters thesis she found that dementia with Lewy bodies family caregivers reported greater levels of grief at earlier stages in the care recipient’s disease process than in other dementia types.
 She successfully defended her doctoral dissertation under the mentorship of Dr. Amber Watts.
-In her dissertation she aims to identify the amount and the intensity of objectively measured physical activity that is associated with better cognitive performance in older adults with and without Alzheimer’s disease.
+In her dissertation she identified the amount and the intensity of objectively measured physical activity that was associated with better cognitive performance in a sample of older adults with and without Alzheimer’s disease.
 She is now in the process of completing her predoctoral internship in clinical psychology at the Veteran’s Health Administration in Leavenworth, KS.

 -Healthy and pathological aging